 Consider more than the brewing process.
 Convenience should extend to everything from packing and how your coffee equipment will fit in your limited space, to what other pieces you’ll need (maybe to heat the water or as filters), and what kind of cleanup will be required.
 In an unpredictable camping situation, all these small things will be harder, so think carefully about these options.

-Here’s a quick tip: while waiting for the coffee to brew, you can keep your kids busy by inspiring them to draw your campsite or some of the beautiful animals around you.
+Here’s a quick tip: while waiting for the camp coffee to brew, you can keep your kids busy by inspiring them to draw your campsite or some of the beautiful animals around you.

 Featured image credit: Dean Drobot, Shutterstock